ansible-collections/community.general/CONTRIBUTING.md

 Integration tests on Docker require two parameters:
 - `image_name`: The name of the Docker image.
 To get the list of supported Docker images, run `ansible-test integration --help` and look for _target docker images_.
-- `module_name`: The name of the module.
-For example, pacman in case of community.general.pacma
+- `test_name`: The name of the integration test.
+  For modules, this equals the short name of the module; for example, `pacman` in case of `community.general.pacman`.
+  For plugins, the plugin type is added before the plugin's short name, for example `callback_yaml` for the `community.general.yaml` callback.
 ```.bash
 # Template
 ansible-test integration -v --docker image_name module_name